jlahd/clods-export/README.md

   and *color* is a string color definition "#xxxxxx".
 Specifying `:border` applies the same border to all edges.
 * `:wrap` takes a generalized boolean defining if the cell's contents wrap or not.
+* `:rotation-angle` takes an angle as a number or a string.

 ### Row styles